neurodebian/neurodebian/sphinx/index.rst

 The repository contains both neuroscience-related packages, as well as general purpose software which is necessary to resolve dependencies, or such that is simply useful in the neuroscience context.
-The featured neuroscience software can be browsed via the repository :ref:`genindex` or through the :ref:`maintainer view <bymaintainer>`.

-All other packages are available from the :ref:`full package list
+All featured neuroscience software packages are available from the :ref:`full package list <full_pkg_list>`.
-<full_pkg_list>`.

-News
-====

-Due to scheduled maintenance work on the electrical grid the repository hosted at `apsy.gse.uni.magdeburg.de/debian` will be down on May 16 (and possibly May 17).

 .. _repository_howto: